Blocking cotton yarn can help you to improve the look and shape of your finished knitted or crochet project.

 How Do You Prevent the Yarn From Shrinking or Becoming Misshapen During Blocking?

-- To prevent the yarn from shrinking or becoming misshapen during blocking, it’s important to use lukewarm water and mild soap for soaking the yarn before blocking.
+To prevent the yarn from shrinking or becoming misshapen during blocking, it’s important to use lukewarm water and mild soap to soak the yarn before blocking.
 Make sure that you don’t use hot water, as this can cause the cotton fibers to shrink.

 Following these steps will help ensure that your cotton yarn is properly blocked and retains its shape for a long time.
 With proper care and maintenance, you can keep your projects looking great.